hugojal/snRNA_DMD_biomarker/README.md

 ## 🚀 Key Features

-- 🧫 Cutting-edge single-nucleus RNA (snRNA) transcriptomic analysis
+- 🧫 Single-nucleus RNA (snRNA) transcriptomic analysis
-- 🔍 In-depth exploration of AQP1 and AQP4 roles in Duchenne Muscular Dystrophy
+- 🔍 Exploration of AQP1 and AQP4 roles in Duchenne Muscular Dystrophy
 - 🎯 Identification of potential new biomarkers and research avenues

 ## 📘 Read the Full Paper